kleeder/fSpeed/README.md

 # fSpeed

 fSpeed is a tool to convert 44100Hz mono wave files into .fss files.
-Command line support was added in Version [x.x].
+Command line support was added in Version 1.4.
 External library 'click' is needed.

 # Changelog
 All notable changes to this project will be documented in this file.